 We had a steady supply of pheasant over the last season, thanks to a beater/shooter friend down at our local pub.
 Two gay-braces we received were earmarked for a pheasant coq au vin.
 But I changed my mind.
 Cooking with beer is all the rage right now, so I shunned the grape.
 The question was: what beer?
 Everything in the “cellar” was either too bitter or were quite special “collection” beers.
 So I wandered up to Waitrose and pondered over the selection of bottled ales available.
 Our local Waitrose has a decent range of bottled British beer, however I’m not really familiar with this territory since I prefer my bitter in cask form.
 Unfortunately the bottled versions of good cask ales are rarely up to scratch.
 So I scanned the beer names and read some label blurbs… one ale seemed quite apt: Poacher’s Choice by Badger Brewery.

 I had never tried Poacher’s Choice before.
 Liquorish and damsons?
 Unusual, but – thought I – with a certain appeal in the context of a game stew.
 I took a punt on it and bought 6 bottles.
 What’s the beer like?
 As I suspected: a bit odd.
-Which is to say you’d be a little surprised to get a pint of it down the pub if you didn’t know what you were in for – this is no bad thing!
+Which is to say you may be a little surprised on the first sip of a pint of it down the pub – this is no bad thing!
+But I do suspect it’d strongly divide opinion.
 The Badger website describes this beer as “subtly fruity”, but compared to a similar strength/colour/hop-level beer I’d call it “boldly fruity”.
 The beer has a bubblegummy, plum-conserve character.
 I rather enjoyed a glass of Poacher’s Choice: I wasn’t keen initially but it grew on me, and blossomed.
 I’d say you need to be in a fruity frame of mind to enjoy this beer.
 I wasn’t at all apprehensive about stewing with it, it seemed a most excellent candidate.